 Spawn, mushroom plugs and other items of interest for the budding mycologist are sold at the farm, with a larger inventory offered through the online store, including mushroom-growing kits.
 Take their South Carolina DHEC-approved certification class in mushroom identification and safety - required for those interested in commercial mushroom foraging.
 A variety of workshops and tours are offered regularly; check the website for details.

 If your ambitions are purely gastronomical, however, head to the Mushroom Mountain stand at Greenville's Saturday Market for a variety of cultivated and foraged mushrooms to take home.

-A variety of "Certified South Carolina Grown" oyster mushrooms are harvested year-round at Rebecca's Mushroom Farm.
+A variety of "Certified South Carolina Grown" oyster mushrooms are harvested year-round at Rebecca Farms Mushrooms.
 This 30-acre operation uses the leftovers from locally sourced, non-GMO wheat and oat crops as the substrate in which the mushrooms are grown.
 Cultivated in specialized climate-controlled areas, the mushrooms are picked by hand then quickly shipped off to Lowcountry distributors servicing restaurants, grocers and specialty markets.